postsharp/Metalama.Documentation/content/patterns/caching/pubsub.md

 ## Using Redis Pub/Sub

-If you are already using Redis as a storage for Metalama Caching, it is useless to add another layer of invalidation because this is already taken care of by the <xref:Metalama.Patterns.Caching.Backends.Redis.RedisCachingBackend> class.
+If you are already using Redis as a storage for Metalama Caching, it is useless to add another layer of invalidation because this is already taken care of by the Redis caching back-end.
 However, if you already have a Redis cluster but you don't want to use it for caching, you can still use it for cache invalidation.
 An example situation is when the latency of your Redis server is too high for caching but sufficient for cache invalidation.

 No configuration on your Redis server is necessary to use it for cache synchronization.